 Special Needs

-You can homeschool special needs children.
-Florida’s requirements apply the same way.
-You have freedom to customize education to your child’s needs without bureaucratic hurdles.
+Yes, you can homeschool special needs children.
+Essentially, the rules apply the same way.
+Therefore, you have freedom to customize education to your child’s needs.

-If your child was in public school with an IEP, you won’t have an IEP in homeschool.
-But you can create your own learning plan tailored specifically to your child.
-Many families find this flexibility is exactly what their special needs child needs to thrive.
+If your child had an IEP in public school, you won’t have one in homeschool.
+However, you can create your own learning plan.
+Consequently, many families find this flexibility helps their special needs child thrive.

 Dual Enrollment

-Florida homeschoolers can take college courses while in high school.
+Homeschoolers can take college courses in high school.
 Contact your local community college about dual enrollment.
-Requirements vary by college, but most welcome homeschoolers.
-Your student can earn college credits before graduation, saving time and money.
+Most colleges welcome homeschoolers.
+Your student can earn college credits before graduation.

-Moving from another state?
-File your notice of intent within 30 days of arriving.
-No transfer paperwork needed from your old state.
-Just start fresh under Florida law.
+Coming from another state?
+Simply file your notice of intent within 30 days of arriving.
+Notably, no transfer paperwork needed from your old state.
+Just start fresh under state law.

-Send a termination letter to your district.
-Keep your records for two more years.
-Check your new state’s laws before moving—some have different requirements.
+First, send a termination letter to your district.
+Then, keep your records for two more years.
+Additionally, check your new state’s laws before moving.

-Florida has good news for homeschool athletes.
-Under the Craig Dickinson Act, homeschooled students can try out for their local public school sports teams.
+Good news for homeschool athletes.
+Under the Craig Dickinson Act, homeschooled students can try out for public school sports teams.

 Requirements: